unsplash/unsplash-php/README.md

 ### API methods

-Some parameters are identical accross all methods:
+Some parameters are identical across all methods:

   param     | Description
 ------------|-----------------------------------------------------